Freight shipping From China CN to South Korea KR | Tariffs – Transit times – Duties and taxes

 Step 3 - Calculate the Customs Value

-2. Input the HS code you identified earlier and China as the country of origin.
+2) Enter the HS code from Step 2 and select China as the origin.

 Step 6 - Calculate the Customs Duties